videojs/generator-videojs-plugin/docs/standards.md

 In an effort to reduce guess work, avoid bikeshedding on style, and simplify the code review process, we have a fork of the popular [standard](https://www.npmjs.com/package/standard) library, named [videojs-standard](https://www.npmjs.com/package/videojs-standard).

-Its coding conventions are enforced in standard video.js plugins via the `npm run lint` command (or `grunt:lint`), which gets auto-run anytime tests are run and before bumping a version with `npm version`.
+Its coding conventions are enforced in standard video.js plugins via the `npm run lint` command, which gets auto-run anytime tests are run and before bumping a version with `npm version`.

 _`videojs-standard` assumes all code it evaluates is written in ES6.
-Therefore, it ignores a few script(s) which must be written in ES5._
+Therefore, it ignores built scripts and script(s) which must be written in ES5._

 ## Testing